 How It Went

 I had so much fun with this storytime!
-The dog was really sweet, and I hope that with time and some training, he will be great in the library.
+The dog was really sweet, and I think that with time and some training, he will be great in the library.
 Isn’t he cute?!

 I read Hooray for Reading Day! and Bark, George, but the therapy dog’s handler read Katie Loves the Kittens.
 She had expressed a desire to read, so I let her have that one.